• Stone Center

 what does stone veneer look like

-Once the concrete mixture has been set, it is carefully removed from the mold.
+3. Finishing and coloring: Once the concrete mixture has set, it is carefully removed from the mold.
 Iron oxide pigment is also added to give it its beautiful color and finish.

 Where Is Manufactured Stone Veneer Used?

-As we mention, MSV is extremely versatile.
+As we've mentioned, MSV is extremely versatile.
 Here are some examples of places you can find it.

 Walls